Insight into electrochemical degradation of Cartap (in Padan 95SP) by boron-doped diamond electrode - kinetic and effect of water matrices

 Executive Summary

-- Electrode Performance: The BDD electrode, characterized by a 2.5-3 µm diamond layer and 15.1% Boron content (EDX), demonstrated good conductivity with a charge transfer resistance (Rct) of 92.6 Ω.
+- Material Performance: The BDD electrode demonstrated excellent electrochemical capability, characterized by high stability, corrosion resistance, and a charge transfer resistance of 92.6 Ω.

 Technical Specifications